Mexico attorney general starts Walmex probe

-MEXICO CITY (Reuters) - Mexican authorities turned up the heat on Wal-Mart Stores Inc’s (WMT.N) operations in the country, as the attorney general’s office launched a preliminary investigation into whether the retailer bribed officials to expand its business.
+MEXICO CITY (Reuters) - Mexican authorities turned up the heat on Wal-Mart Stores Inc’s (WMT.N) operations in the country, with the attorney general’s office announcing a preliminary investigation into whether the retailer bribed officials in order to expand its business.

 No complaint has yet been lodged against the company, the attorney general’s office said in a statement.

-Walmex said in a statement it would fully cooperate with Mexican authorities.
-Parent company Wal-Mart did not immediately comment.

-The steps by Mexican authorities come after a New York Times report on April 21 that said Walmex made suspect payments totaling $24 million to expand rapidly in the country, where it is the biggest retailer.
+The steps by Mexican authorities follow a New York Times report on Saturday that alleged that Walmex made suspect payments worth $24 million to expand rapidly in the country, where it is the biggest retailer.

 The scandal has knocked billions of dollars off the value of Wal-Mart’s stock.